shriya-199/Intelligent-Medicine-Management-System/Readme.md

 Enter 6 to update schedule for an existing medicine Enter 7 to view the schedule of a medicine
 Enter 8 to exit the system
-Your choice: 2
-List of Medicines:
-- vomin
-- ibuprofen
-- acetaminophen
-- lasmiditan
-Enter 1 to add medicines
-Enter 2 to view medicines
-Enter 3 to update medicines
-Enter 4 to delete medicines
-Enter 5 to view medicine history
-Enter 6 to update schedule for an existing medicine Enter 7 to view the schedule of a medicine
-Enter 8 to exit the system
-Your choice: 3
-What do you want to do?
-Choose 1 for 'Remove and Add' or 2 for 'Edit while keeping others':
-Your choice: 2
-You chose to add a new medicine while keeping others.
-Enter the new medicine name: Dihydroergotamine Medicine dihydroergotamine added successfully.
-Enter schedule details for dihydroergotamine:
-Enter number of doses per day: 1
-Enter number of days to take the medicine: 1
-Enter day 1 (e.g., Monday): Saturday
-Enter time for dose 1 (HH:mm): 07:50
-Schedule for dihydroergotamine added successfully.
-Enter 1 to add medicines
-Enter 2 to view medicines
-Enter 3 to update medicines
-Enter 4 to delete medicines
-Enter 5 to view medicine history
-Enter 6 to update schedule for an existing medicine Enter 7 to view the schedule of a medicine
-Enter 8 to exit the system
-Your choice: 2
-List of Medicines:
-- vomin
-- ibuprofen
-- acetaminophen
-- lasmiditan
-- dihydroergotamine
-Enter 1 to add medicines
-Enter 2 to view medicines
-Enter 3 to update medicines
-Enter 4 to delete medicines
-Enter 5 to view medicine history
-Enter 6 to update schedule for an existing medicine Enter 7 to view the schedule of a medicine
-Enter 8 to exit the system
-Your choice: 4
-Enter the name of the medicine to delete: Dolo Medicine dolo not found.
-Enter 1 to add medicines
-Enter 2 to view medicines
-Enter 3 to update medicines
-Enter 4 to delete medicines
-Enter 5 to view medicine history
-Enter 6 to update schedule for an existing medicine Enter 7 to view the schedule of a medicine
-Enter 8 to exit the system
-Your choice: 2
-List of Medicines:
-- vomin
-- ibuprofen
-- acetaminophen
-- lasmiditan
-- dihydroergotamine
-Enter 1 to add medicines
-Enter 2 to view medicines
-Enter 3 to update medicines
-Enter 4 to delete medicines
-Enter 5 to view medicine history
-Enter 6 to update schedule for an existing medicine Enter 7 to view the schedule of a medicine
-Enter 8 to exit the system
 Your choice: 5
 Medicine History:
 - paracetamol [Added on 2025-07-31 22:36:27]